ossf/scorecard-webapp/scorecards-site/content/home.md

 </div>

-Security Scorecards is being [developed and facilitated by contributors](https://github.com/ossf/scorecard/graphs/contributors) from across the OSS ecosystem.
+Security Scorecards is being [developed and facilitated by contributors](https://github.com/ossf/scorecard/graphs/contributors) from across the OS ecosystem.

-We're part of the [Open Source Security Foundation (OpenSSF)](https://openssf.org), a cross-industry collaboration that brings together OSS security initiatives under one foundation and seeks to improve the security of OSS by building a broader community, targeted initiatives, and best practises.
+We're part of the [Open Source Security Foundation (OpenSSF)](https://openssf.org), a cross-industry collaboration that brings together OS security initiatives under one foundation and seeks to improve the security of OS software by building a broader community, targeted initiatives, and best practises.

 OpenSSF launched Security Scorecards in November 2020 with the intention of auto-generating a “security score” for open source projects to help users as they decide the trust, risk, and security posture for their use case.